r0sa-bio-digital/knyte.network/ROADMAP.md

 * operate with versions and commit states at user interface - done
 * changes override protection on commit to prevent overriding actual version by old ones
 * prevent empty commits, when there is actually no diff
-* `embedded diff viewer to check code changes before commit`
+* embedded diff viewer to check code changes before commit
+* `view only edit or diff of the source code file at the same time`
 * informative ui when server is down
 * additional typescript modules editor
 * run typescript code by frontend runtime